-In the beginning of the student's second year (or, after 18 resident hours of course work in the doctoral program), an evaluation of his or her progress will be made by the Childhood Studies faculty.
+In the beginning of the student's second year (or, after 18 resident hours of course work in the doctoral program), an evaluation of their progress will be made by the Childhood Studies faculty.
 Resident hours or credits are those earned while enrolled in the Childhood Studies graduate program and do not include transfer credits.